intel/libvpl/doc/spec/source/programming_guide/VPL_prg_encoding.rst

      continue encoding as usual.
    - If the new configuration requires a new memory allocation, the function returns :cpp:enumerator:`mfxStatus::MFX_ERR_INCOMPATIBLE_VIDEO_PARAM`.
-The application must close the oneVPL encoder and reinitialize the encoding procedure with the new configuration.
+The application must close the |vpl_short_name| encoder and reinitialize the encoding procedure with the new configuration.

 ------------------------